yodhaanoraga/kosapp/README.md

 6. Execute migration.
 Here is the command "php artisan migrate".
 7. Execute "php artisan serve".
 8. Additional, you need to set crontab on your system.
 First, execute command "php artisan schedule:run".
 Then, save this routine command at your cron "* * * * * /usr/bin/php7.4 /your-app-installed-path/artisan schedule:run >> /dev/null 2>&1".
 9. The apps is ready.
-You can access at URL http://127.0.0.:8000/api (ip address and protocol can be replace as domain name, depend on your environment setup).
+You can access using postman at URL http://127.0.0.:8000/api (ip address and protocol can be replace as domain name, depend on your environment setup).

 ***